Nebraska Gov. Pillen appoints Pete Ricketts to Sasse's Senate seat - KTVZ

 By Eric Bradner, CNN

-Nebraska Gov. Jim Pillen on Thursday said he is appointing former Gov. Pete Ricketts to fill the Senate seat vacated by Republican Ben Sasse’s resignation.
+Nebraska Gov. Jim Pillen on Thursday said he is appointing former Gov. Pete Ricketts to fill the Senate seat left vacant by Republican Ben Sasse‘s resignation.

 Ricketts, a Republican who completed his second term as governor earlier this month, will hold the seat until a special election in 2024.
 The seat will then be on Nebraska’s ballot again in 2026 for a full six-year term.